kiarashk8128/mofid/README.md

-# mofid
+# MOFID
+# in this repo, we have:
-useful links for websites and videos
+ useful videos and websites links </br>
+ some pieces of code